Business Analyst - Eastern Cape Gqebera - IT-Online

-Our client is seeking a very skilled Business Analyst to join their dynamic company in the IT Industry.
+Our client in Logistics industry is currently looking to employ a Business Analyst based in Port Elizabeth.

 To provide expertise and advice to support the development of operational implementation plans and associated service delivery processes, methods and techniques pertaining to technology solutions, contributing to client / customer satisfaction, optimal profitability, reduced risk, and compliance to regulatory and legislative requirements.